 Pupils will be admitted to Year 7 without reference to ability.
-Our present number of admissions for each Year Group is 240, apart from Year 11, which will be 210 for the academic year 2016-2017.
+Our present number of admissions for each Year Group is 240.
 If the school is named on a child's Education, Health and Care Plan (EHCP), then they will automatically be admitted.